 In the future, I think historians will rank it alongside the creation of the World Wide Web and the emergence and adoption of the smartphone in terms of importance and the impact each of these technological phenomena had on business and on society in general.

 Precise definitions of IoT vary, though most commentators agree on what IoT is at a conceptual level.
 Opinion regarding IoT technologies has started to stabilize, however, and Bluetooth® Smart technology has become regarded as one of the key enablers of IoT.
-The SIG designed Bluetooth Smart specifically for the IoT.
+The Bluetooth SIG designed Bluetooth Smart specifically for the IoT.
 It is an ultra-low power wireless networking technology that can be used to monitor the physical world using sensors.
 It has excellent security, it is flexible and developer-friendly and, as this article will show, it can connect devices to the Internet too.

 While there is no standard end-to-end IoT architecture, we can make some observations about both the architectures and technologies involved.
 IoT scenarios will be serviced by multi-tier architectures.
 Furthermore, it is possible to identify an “edge tier” which may be likened to the leaves of an IoT tree.
 Bluetooth Smart devices exist within this edge tier.